 Reasons for Drilling

 - Long cracks.
 Drilling the end of a crack over 3” long relieves some of the stress that can cause the crack to run during the filling process.
 After it is filled with resin and cured, the drill hole at the end of a crack adds stability and helps prevent future crack outs.
 It’s very important to select a bur that matches up with the point size and shape of the slide hammer or spring hammer.
 The Delta Kits 26020 Tapered Carbide Bur is perfectly suited for this purpose.

 - Sub-surface damage with no surface chip by which to access the damage.
 In this case, drill a hole through the surface of the glass and into the airspace below.
-A very small bur is well suited for this purpose as cosmetically a smaller hole will look better after the repair has been completed.
+A very small bur is well suited for this purpose.
+Cosmetically, a smaller hole will look better after the repair has been completed.
 My preference is the Delta Kits 26030 Round Carbide Bur due to small size, durability and skip-free round tip, but we offer four other various shaped carbide burs that are as small or smaller depending on your preference.